Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 The Takeaway

-Computer science is a great course of study for people who are interested in learning about computer programming, software development and maintenance, and really all things tech.
+Computer science can be a great course of study for people who are interested in learning about computer programming, software development and maintenance, and really all things tech.
 As a computer scientist, you might code the next smash-hit video game or develop a new kind of AI… all while earning a nice salary and enjoying plenty of job opportunities.

 Photo credit: iStock/DragonImages